Brub/LearnStuff/git_and_github/03_git_settings.md

-# Git settings
+# Git config settings

-Git heeft een globale git config file en voor elke repo een locale config file.

-## check your settings
+## check your config settings

+show all settings
 type `git config --list` + enter

+show a specific setting by using the unique key type `git config user.name` + enter